-Flood Zone Data PFRA Historic Flooding Flooding was recorded along the L-150-48 road in Crossboyne on the 25 th of November 2009.
+Flood Zone Data NIFM Historic Flooding Flooding was recorded along the L-150-48 road in Crossboyne on the 25 th of November 2009.
 Comment Predicted flood extents noted from the Robe River (OPW Arterial Drainage channel), which flows through the settlement in a westerly direction.
-Lands adjacent to the river are impacted and it is likely that the flood extents are overestimated by the PFRA mapping.
+Lands adjacent to the river are impacted.
 Climate Change Low sensitivity to increase in flows.
 Conclusion Any new property within or adjacent to the Flood Zones should include a site specific Stage 3 FRA that specifically quantifies the water levels and risk.
-The sequential approach should be applied, and Flood Zone A/B preferentially avoided for any highly or less vulnerable development.
+The sequential approach should be applied, and Flood Zone A/E preferentially avoided for any highly or less vulnerable development.
 It is noted that the Flood Zone mapping is indicative and further detailed modelling under a Stage 3 FRA would improve the quality and reliability of the assessment.
-Refer to Objective INO18 regarding the development free strip adjacent to the channel.
+As per Flood Risk Policy INO 20 any new development adjacent to the arterial drainage channels should liaise with the OPV regarding the riparian strip either side of the channel.
 Risk can be managed in line with approved MCDP Policy in Chapter 7 of the Written Statement and the guidance provided within Section 7 of this SFRA.